dqian96/coding-practice/strategy.md

 2. Take your time
     * **There's no need to rush**
     * A metholodical, detailed thought process is better than half-assing it
+    * But don't spend too much time on unnecessary explanations; be aware of your time budget

 3. Keep calm and be confident
     * **You can do it**